persa188/hockey_2.0/README.md

 # hockey_2.0
-run the beta .exe file, GLHF
+in the main folder find a .exe file, click it, glhf!